Pressure to assimilate

 On arrival the ‘aliens’ were fingerprinted and obliged to carry papers.
 For some, this echoed the painful years of German occupation.
 The authorities carried out ‘pepper potting’ – scattering new immigrants throughout the country.
 This policy arose from fears that closed communities would form if ethnic groups were allowed to cluster together.
 Assisted migrants faced further restrictions.
 For the first two years after arriving, they were directed to specific jobs and localities, often in temporary construction or railway camps.

 Alone in a far-flung land

 Some arranged for loved ones to follow, and the legendary Brides’ Flight of 1953 brought out young women engaged to Dutch men.
 But a large proportion married locals, settling down where they had first gone to work.
-Studies show that a decade later, almost half had not moved.
+A decade later, almost half of them had not moved.
 Other Dutch settlers dispersed throughout the country.

 Rejecting and reclaiming culture

 The 1950s Dutch migrants have been called a ‘lost generation’, scarred by the disruptions and trauma of economic depression and military occupation in the Netherlands.
 On reaching their adopted country, many kept their heads down and suppressed their heritage.
 Some believe their experiences made them assimilate too well.